RedHatInsights/rhsm-subscriptions/README.md

 - `tls`: having `keystore.password`, the password used for capacity ingress.

 Prequisite configmaps:
-- `capacity-allowlist` having `product-allowlist.txt` which is a newline-separated list of which SKUs have been approved for capacity ingress.
+- `capacity-denylist` having `product-denylist.txt` which is a newline-separated list of which SKUs have been approved for capacity ingress.

 Adjust as desired: